dhis2/developer-portal/docs/plugins/general-plugin-guide.md

 -   Driven by props
 -   No routing, navigation, or global app state

-The different plugin types include:

 These are the currently documented plugin types for DHIS2 core apps.
-You can also build plugins for custom DHIS2 apps by hosting them with the App Runtime [Plugin component](/docs/app-runtime/components/Plugin).
+You can also build plugins for custom DHIS2 apps by hosting them with the App Runtime [Plugin component](/docs/app-runtime/components/Plugin):

 -   [Form Field Plugins](/docs/capture-plugins/developer/form-field-plugins/introduction.md), which extend Capture data entry forms (for example by auto-generating values or validating input).
 A complete [reference implementation](https://github.com/dhis2/reference-form-field-plugin) is available on GitHub.
 -   [Enrollment Plugins](/docs/capture-plugins/developer/enrollment-plugins/introduction), which add custom views or dashboards on tracker enrollment pages.
 See the official [WHO Growth Chart Plugin](https://apps.dhis2.org/app/09f48f78-b67c-4efa-90ad-9ac2fed53bb8) on the App Hub for an example.